Geography of Croatia: Urbanisation

 The average urbanisation rate in Croatia stands at 56%, with a growing urban population and shrinking rural population.
 The largest city and the nation's capital is Zagreb, with an urban population of 686,568 in the city itself.
 Zagreb's metropolitan area encompasses 341 additional settlements and, by the year 2001, the population of the area had reached 978,161; approximately 60% of Zagreb County's residents live in Zagreb's metropolitan area, as does about 41% of Croatia's urban population.
 The cities of Split and Rijeka are the largest settlements on the Croatian Adriatic coast, with each city's population being over 100,000.
-There are four other Croatian cities exceeding 50,000 people: Osijek, Zadar, Pula and Slavonski Brod; the Zagreb district of Sesvete, which has the status of a standalone settlement but not a city, also has such a large population.
+There are five other Croatian cities exceeding 50,000 people: Osijek, Zadar, Pula, Velika Gorica and Slavonski Brod; the Zagreb district of Sesvete, which has the status of a standalone settlement but not a city, also has such a large population.
 A further eleven cities are populated by more than 20,000.